 What’s your background in the culinary world?

-fdr danny romeroDanny: I figured out pretty early that I had a passion for food.
+Danny: I figured out pretty early that I had a passion for food.
 The best thing for me is to make people smile with really good food.
 Now that’s priceless.

 In high school, I had some training in my school’s culinary program, and then I attended Johnson and Wales University here in Denver.
 My first official culinary job was at The Pioneer, a quintessential college bar near the University of Denver, where I moved up the ranks and eventually ran that kitchen.

-What’s a “day-in-the-life” like at FDR?
+What’s a “day in the life” like at FDR?

 What do you like to cook and eat outside of work?

-When I go out with friends, I like to try different cuisine.
-In Denver, it’s easy to find a good Indian, Asian, Greek, and Ethiopian places.
+When I go out with friends, I like to try different cuisines.
+In Denver, it’s easy to find good Indian, Asian, Greek, and Ethiopian places.
 It’s good to challenge the taste buds.
 One thing I won’t eat is doughnuts.
 The texture is wrong.
 Though, I will devour a churro in a heartbeat.

 Posted in